whaledr/whaledr/README.md

-# braindr
+# whaledr

-> a firebase app for braindr: Tinder for brains
+> a firebase app for whaledr: Tinder for whales, based on braindr: tinder for brains

 ## Firebase setup